abrugsch/stlParser/README.md

 # stlParser
-A simple parser of .stl 3d files to .txt representations.
+A simple parser of binary .stl 3D files to .txt representations.

+**NOTE**
+stlParser MUST be compiled with a structure alignment of 1 or 2 bytes (default is often 4 bytes) otherwise strange and interesting things may happen.
+In all likelyhood nothing bad will happen, but SIZEOF may report the size of the STL_DATA structure incorrectly which will throw off the alignment with the .stl internal structure

+usage:

+    stlparser <path/to/filename>.stl

+output:

+    <path/to/filename>.txt

 The parser will output a textfile with the same name (but .txt extension) containing a list of all the triangles represented in the .stl

     Triangle 3